ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ova-manage-alerts.md

 <properties
-   pageTitle="檢視和管理 StorSimple Virtual Array 警示 | Microsoft Azure" description="描述 StorSimple Virtual Array 警示條件和嚴重性，以及如何使用 StorSimple Manager 服務管理警示。" services="storsimple" documentationCenter="NA"
+   pageTitle="View and manage StorSimple Virtual Array alerts | Microsoft Azure" description="Describes StorSimple Virtual Array alert conditions and severity, and how to use the StorSimple Manager service to manage alerts." services="storsimple" documentationCenter="NA" authors="alkohli"
-   authors="alkohli"